Rishabh0201/G1ANT_matrix/Amazon_Addon/G1ANT.ADDON.Amazon/Commands/AmazonAddCartCommand.md

 ## Example

-In the following example the browser waits until Amazon webpage is loaded, but then the robot opens Amazon and After 5 second starts login in Amazon acount using given credential. open new amazon tab with your product and add it in cart:
+In the following example the browser waits until Amazon webpage is loaded, and After 5 second starts login in Amazon acount using given credential.
+And open new amazon tab with your product and add it in cart:

 ```G1ANT
 amazon.open